 Animals that depend only on plants for food are called herbivores.
 Animals that depend on other animals for food are called carnivores.
 Animals that take food from plants and animals are called omnivores.

-• Suppose omnivorous animals start depending only on plants.
-How it could affect the nature.
-Discuss in groups and write.

-We know that animals have their own ways of collecting and taking in food.
+Suppose omnivorous animals start depending only on plants.
+Discuss and write how it could affect nature.
+We know that animals have their own ways of gathering and taking in food.
 Let us see how they do this.